Living-with-machines/alto2txt/docs/README.md

   txt_out_dir           Output directory for plaintext articles

 optional arguments:
-  -h, --help            Show this help message and exit -d, --downsample      Downsample, process every [integer] nth edition.
-Default 1 -l, --log-file        Log file.
+  -h, --help            show this help message and exit -p [PROCESS_TYPE], --process-type [PROCESS_TYPE]
+                        Process type.
+One of: single,serial,multi,spark Default: multi -l [LOG_FILE], --log-file [LOG_FILE]
+                        Log file.
 Default out.log
-  -p, --process-type    Process type.
-                        One of: single,serial,multi,spark
-                        Default: multi
-  -n, --num-cores       Number of cores (Spark only).
+  -d [DOWNSAMPLE], --downsample [DOWNSAMPLE]
+                        Downsample.
 Default 1
+  -n [NUM_CORES], --num-cores [NUM_CORES]
+                        Number of cores (Spark only).
+Default 1")
 ```
 To read about downsampling, logs, and using spark see [Advanced Information](advanced.md).

 ## Quick Install

-If you are comfortable with the command line, git, and already have Python & Anaconda installed, you can install Alto2txt by navigating to an empty directory in the terminal and run the following commands:
+If you are comfortable with the command line, git, and already have Python & Anaconda installed, you can install `alto2txt` by navigating to an empty directory in the terminal and run the following commands:

 ```
 > git clone https://github.com/Living-with-machines/alto2txt.git
 > cd alto2txt
 > conda create -n py37alto python=3.7
 > conda activate py37alto
-> pip install -r requirements.txt
+> pip install pyproject.toml
 ```

 [Click here](/Demo.md) for more in-depth installation instructions using demo files.